 If you think you’re ready to challenge the best Apex players out there in a battle of skill, game knowledge, and straight-shooting, then public lobbies might not be doing it for you.
-For a more competitive experience, however, you can jump into Apex Legends’ ranked mode.
-With the ranked ladder well underway, you've got while before Season 11 to try to become an Apex Predator.
+For a more competitive experience in Season 11, however, you can jump into Apex Legends’ ranked mode.

 Climbing the Apex Legends ranks is easier said than done, however, and if you want to become an Apex Predator, you’ll need to put in the hours.
 But the rewards are great.
 Entirely cosmetic, of course, but great nonetheless.
 We've noticed some leaks about rewards for Season 9 that we’ve covered down below, but you’re best off keeping up to date with the latest Apex Legends patch notes for official confirmation.